|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Greg also carried out his compulsion at a much slower pace than usual.
 For example, when Greg felt compelled to wipe the doorknobs and the phones with Lysol, he went ahead and did it, but with excruciating slowness.

-On this track we discussed overriding obsessive anxiety.
+In this section, we discussed overriding obsessive anxiety.
 In addition to discussing ways clients can prepare for this technique, we focused on the two steps to overriding obsessive anxiety.
 The two steps are exposure and response prevention.

-On the next track we will discuss the first key to past redemption.
+In the next section, we will discuss the first key to past redemption.